wazuh/wazuh-documentation/source/user-manual/reference/tools/ossec-logtest.rst

 .. deprecated:: 4.1.0

 The ossec-logtest program is a useful tool when working with Wazuh rules.
-This tool allows the testing and verification of rules against provided log examples in a way that simulates the action of ossec-analysisd.
+This tool allows the testing and verification of rules against provided log examples in a way that simulates the action of wazuh-analysisd.
 This can also assist with writing and debugging custom rules and troubleshooting false positives and negatives.

 +-------------------------------------------+--------------------------------------------------------------------------------+
 | **-a**                                    | Analysis of input lines as though they are live events.                        |